huchenlei/stable-diffusion-ps-pea/README.md

 - [*DONE*] Update favicon
 - Update thumbnail (sd.png)
 - [*DONE*] Lock result selection panel after clicking on an item.
 If clicking very fast task send tophotopea still will timeout.
-- File based config.
+- [*OBSOLETE*] File based config.
 Add comments in default config file.
 - Correctly handle list diff when diff appState.
 - Add a way to trigger overlay of config directly from generation view.
 - [*DONE*] Hide page name text on nav bar by default to save space (only show when hover on icon).